clojurists-together/clojuriststogether.org/content/news/2025/2025 Long Term Funding Ballot Information.md

 https://github.com/clojars/

 **Why is this work important to the Clojure community?**
 Clojars provides critical infrastructure to the Clojure community.
-This funding would cover routine maintenance and adding new features as needed.
+This funding would cover routine maintenance and adding new features as needed.  <br>

 ---